ast-grep/ast-grep.github.io/website/guide/scan-project.md

 ## Create the Rule

 Now you can start creating a rule!
-Continue using `sg new`, it will ask you what to create.
-But you can also use `sg new rule` to create a rule directly!
+Continue using `ast-grep new`, it will ask you what to create.
+But you can also use `ast-grep new rule` to create a rule directly!

 You will be asked several questions about the rule going to be created.
 Suppose we want to create a rule to ensure no eval in JavaScript.